 Furthermore, the Management performed a comprehensive assessment of the directional impact of COVID 19 on the Group's core operations (see note 40) and undertook various measures aimed at addressing the anticipated operational challenges and liquidity gaps.
-The Management is currently exploring number of options available to them to obtain sufficient finance to meet the funding requirements and the scheduled repayments to the lenders.
+In addition to the measures taken to date, the Management is also currently exploring number of further options available to them to obtain sufficient finance to meet the funding requirements.
 These include, among others, restructuring of current debt obligations and obtaining additional financing facilities.

-Furthermore, discussions regarding the restructuring of the loans, repayment plans and debt conversion are already in progress with the respective lenders.
+Furthermore, discussions regarding the restructuring of the loans, repayment plans and debt conversion are as follows: